 After you have created your ElastiCubes, your users can interact with data through Sisense dashboards.

-Dashboards are hosted on the Sisense Web Server.
+Dashboards are hosted on the Sisense Application Server.

-The Web Server provides access to Sisense dashboards and Sisense Admin screens for user management.
+The Application Server provides access to Sisense dashboards and Sisense Admin screens for user management.

-Each dashboard created is maintained within the Web Server catalog, which contains metadata regarding users, groups, and dashboards.
+Each dashboard created is maintained within the Application Server catalog and application database, which contains metadata regarding users, groups, dashboards and system settings.

-There are three main client applications that communicate with the Web Server:
+There are three main client applications that communicate with the Application Server: